-Following approval by our stockholders in October 2011, our Articles of Incorporation (the Articles) permit us to issue up to 10.0 million shares of preferred stock.
-Our Board of Directors has authorized the issuance of (i) 500,000 shares of Series A Preferred, all of which shares are currently issued and outstanding; (ii) 4.0 million shares of Series B 10% Convertible Preferred stock, of which approximately 3.6 million shares are issued and outstanding as of March 4, 2016; and (iii) 3.0 million shares of Series C Convertible Preferred Stock, of which approximately 2.3 million shares are issued and outstanding as of March 4, 2016; and (iii) 3.0 million shares of Series C convertible Preferred Stock, of which approximately 2.3 million shares are issued and outstanding as of March 4, 2016.
+Following approval by our stockholders in October 2011, our Articles of Incorporation permit us to issue up to 10.0 million shares of preferred stock.
+In October 2011, our Board authorized the issuance of 500,000 shares of Series A Preferred, all of which shares are currently issued and outstanding.
+In May 2015, our Board authorized the issuance of up to 4.0 million shares of Series B 10% Convertible Preferred stock, of which approximately 2.8 million shares are issued and outstanding.
 Our Board of Directors could authorize the issuance of additional series of preferred stock in the future and such preferred stock could grant holders preferred rights to our assets upon liquidation, the right to receive dividends before dividends would be declared to holders of our common stock, and the right to the redemption of such shares, possibly together with a premium, prior to the redemption of the common stock.
 In the event and to the extent that we do issue additional preferred stock in the future, the rights of holders of our common stock could be impaired thereby, including without limitation, with respect to liquidation.

-We do not intend to pay dividends on our common stock and, consequently, our stockholders' ability to achieve a return on their investment will depend on appreciation in the price of our common stock.
+We do not intend to pay dividends on our common stock and, consequently, your ability to achieve a return on your investment will depend on appreciation in the price of our common stock.

 We have never declared or paid any cash dividend on our common stock and do not currently intend to do so in the foreseeable future.
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends in the foreseeable future.
 Therefore, the success of an investment in shares of our common stock will depend upon any future appreciation in their value.
-There is no guarantee that shares of our common stock will appreciate in value or even maintain the price at which our stockholders purchased them.
+There is no guarantee that shares of our common stock will appreciate in value or even maintain the price at which you purchased them.